frankyeh/DSI-Studio-Website/doc/gui_t2.md

 ## 2. Correct image orientations (animal scans)

+**Most animal studies need this step to make sure most functions works**

-Most animal scans are likely to be acquired with an orientation different from the animal template in DSI Studio.
+Animal scans are likely to be acquired with an orientation different from the animal template in DSI Studio.
 Therefore, it is necessary to rotate the image volume to match the template.
 This will ensure the b-table checking functions correctly and the atlas function in Step T3 works properly.
+After 2024 October versions, DSI Studio provide automatic way to correct image orientation at top menu [Corrections][Volume Orientation Correction].
+The function needs correct mask to work.
+You may apply it and check its accuracy with the default template orientation.

-The following is the template orientation for mouse, marmoset, and rhesus data.
+The following is the default template orientation for mouse, marmoset, and rhesus data.

 ![](/images/t2_default_template.png)